-Alt 1 Alt 2 Alt 3 Alt 4 Alt 5 Maximum number of trees 24 - 35" dbh 0 11 15 15 15 Number of trees ≥ 36" dbh 0 0 0 0 0 TOTAL number of trees ≥ 11" dbh 0 122 140 140 146 total construction/ cleared area (acres) 0 5.6 6.4 6.5 6.5 Total number of trees ≥ 11" dbh per acre 0 22 22 22 22
+Table 4.6 VEGETATION CLEARING & TREE REMOVAL BY

+ALTERNATIVE

+Alt Alt Alt

+1 2 3 Alt 4

+SRRT number of trees 11 - 23" dbh 0 60 112 394

+SRRT number of trees 24 - 35" dbh 0 4 11 56

+SRRT number of trees ≥ 36" dbh 0 0 0 1

+Sol Duc: number of trees ≥ 11" dbh 0 54 135 192

+TOTAL number of trees ≥ 11" dbh 118 258 630

+total construction/cleared area (acres) 0 6.6 11.0 14.4

+Total number of trees ≥ 11" dbh per acre 0 23 44

 The No Action Alternative would result in ongoing clearing of vegetation as necessary to maintain the existing Spruce Railroad Trail and parking lots.
 This includes the occasional removal of hazard trees, clearing of dead and down trees from the trail, and brushing and clearing of any growth within the horizontal and vertical clearing limits of the trail corridor.
 Best management practices are implemented to avoid the introduction or spread of non-native plant species.
-However, the open areas associated with trail and parking lots remain vulnerable to new and expanded exotic plant invasions.
+However, the open areas associated with trail and parking lot remain vulnerable to new and expanded exotic plant invasions.
 Use of the trails and parking lots also provides a means of transport for weed seeds on the shoes and clothing of park visitors and staff, and also from stock animals that may transmit undigested weed seeds via manure or on their coats or hooves.

 Best management practices would be implemented during trail construction and maintenance to avoid the introduction or spread of non-native plant species.
 However, the open areas associated with trail and parking lot development remain vulnerable to new and expanded exotic plant invasions.
 Use of the trails and parking lots also provides a means of transport for weed seeds on the shoes and clothing of park visitors and staff, and also from stock animals as described above.

 This would result in adverse, local to regional, long-term to permanent, minor to moderate adverse impacts.

-Under Alternative 2 the existing Spruce Railroad Trail would be widened between Phase 1 of the ODT and the existing Lyre River parking lot.
-New clearing of vegetation would occur to develop a new, accessible trail alignment in Segment D. This would require clearing of vegetated lands and conversion to developed area within the park resulting in a total construction footprint of 5.6 acres.
-This clearing would include removal of vegetation, including a maximum of 122 trees greater than 11" diameter at breast height (dbh).
+Under Alternative 2, 1.9 miles of new trail would be constructed in the Sol Duc area.
+The existing Spruce Railroad Trail would be widened between Phase 1 of the ODT and the west (short) railroad tunnel.
+The existing Lyre River parking lot would also be expanded.
+This would require clearing of vegetated lands and conversion to developed area within the park resulting in a total construction footprint of 6.6 acres.
+This clearing would include removal vegetation, including a maximum of 118 trees greater than 11" dbh.
 Tree species removed would include cedar, fir, maple and alder.
-None of the trees proposed for removal are old growth.
-There are 10 mature second growth trees that range from 24" to 34" dbh.
-Tree species removed in this size range would include fir, hemlock, and maple.
+None of the trees proposed for removal are old growth, although 5 trees are 24" diameter at breast height (dbh), and the four largest trees are 26"dbh.
+These trees are mature second growth fir and hemlock.
 Understory vegetation would also be cleared.
 This would include small trees < 11" dbh, shrubs, herbaceous plants, ferns and mosses as described in Chapter 3, Affected Environment.

 Best management practices would be implemented to avoid the transport of sediment during construction and maintenance of the expanded trail.
 However, some sediment transport would occur during rainfall events.
 Increased sediment in areas containing water lobelia may occur as a result of expansion and maintenance of the Lyre River parking lot, although revegetation of the shoreline area between the expanded parking lot and the lake is expected to minimize this effect.
-Alternative 2 would result in adverse, site-specific and local, long-term to permanent, moderate to major impacts to vegetation.
+Alternative 2 would result in adverse, site-specific and local, long-term to permanent, minor to moderate impacts to vegetation.